chrisroadmap/loaded-dice/README.md

 # loaded-dice
 Investigating the impact of climate uncertainty on climate economics using a simple cost-benefit IAM (DICE) with the climate component updated with a calibrated, constrained Monte Carlo ensemble of the FaIR model (v2.1).
-Paper submitted.
+Paper in review.

+A pre-print is available at https://arxiv.org/abs/2304.08957.

 ![Effect of varying climate uncertainty on projections](figures/projections_scc_ecs.png?raw=true)